-They are too little to carve easily, but I thought they could make really cute jack-o-laternish decorations.
+Small pumpkins are too little to carve easily, but I thought they could make really cute jack-o-laternish decorations.
 That’s when I came up with this adorable pumpkin craft!

-On a sheet of parchment paper, I traced around the top of the little pumpkin with a pencil and then used that as a guide to create a hot glue spider web.
+On a piece of parchment paper, trace around the top of the little pumpkin with a pencil to create a guide.

 Let it cool and then peel it from the parchment paper.